Book Character Name Ideas: 90+ Names by Genre

 Literary Fiction Character Names

-Literary fiction names carry the heaviest symbolic weight.
-In a genre where every sentence is scrutinized for meaning, character names become another layer of the text—references, allusions, and quiet contradictions that reward attentive readers.
+Literary fiction names often carry symbolic weight.
+In a genre where small details matter, character names can hold references, allusions, and quiet contradictions that reward attentive readers.
 For more on crafting distinctive names, see our unique character names for writers collection.
-The best literary names feel effortless on first reading but reveal hidden depths upon reflection, much like the characters themselves.
+The best literary names feel natural at first, then gain meaning as the character becomes clearer.

 Literary Fiction Character Names

 Literary fiction names prioritize resonance over flash.
 These names carry symbolic weight, cultural specificity, and the kind of quiet complexity that rewards close reading.
-Each is designed to feel like it belongs to a real person with a rich inner life—characters whose names become inseparable from their stories.
+Each is meant to feel like it belongs to a real person with an inner life, not a label pasted on after the fact.

 - 1